|

 Corrosion Degradation and Oxidation

 Materials are attacked by the environment shortening their functional life without the correct protection or by inappropriate design.
-This includes aqueous corrosion, high temperature oxidation in addition to degradation of polymers and plastics. |
+This includes aqueous corrosion, high temperature oxidation in addition to degradation. |

 |